aakashmaity/ImageGram/project.md

     - Create multiple **Elastic IPs** and associate with instances.
 (Elastic IPs are permanent ip)
     - Start servers using `pm2` on each instance, So that server continuously running in background.
     - Create another EC2 for `load-balancer`
-    - Login into `load-balancer` by SSH
+    - Login into `load-balancer` by SSH connection in your local terminal
     - Install **nginx** and configure. [refer this](https://github.com/aakashmaity/nginx-loadbalancer-config)
     - Copy the public address of `load-balancer` instance → Access in browser